 The Protest Reformation began at the start of the 16th century.
 Historians consider it have started with the publication of Martin Luther’s ‘Ninety-five Theses’ in 1517.
 Martin Luther (who lived from 1483 to 1546) was a German professor and monk.
 In his work ‘Ninety-five Theses’, Luther challenged several different teachings and practices of the Catholic Church.
 For instance, he argued against the notion that salvation was gained through good deeds and instead suggested that it could be attained simply through belief in Jesus Christ.
 As well, he argued that the scriptures themselves were the only true form of teachings and any other directives from the Catholic Church were not necessarily in line with Christianity.
 Furthermore, he translated the Bible into his native language of German which allowed many more people to access it and understand it for themselves.
 These ideas resonated with many Europeans as their worldview had been altered due to the development of humanism and the overall Renaissance.
 Ultimately, his ideas clashed with those of the Catholic Church and then Pope Leo X. In fact, he was excommunicated from the Church and was forced into hiding.
 Regardless, his actions inspired others to further the cause of reforming the Church, including: John Calvin and Huldrych Zwingli.

 Luther sent the final years of his life is poor health and suffered from multiple illnesses.
 Despite this he continued to call for reforms of the Catholic Church.
 He finally died on February 18th, 1546 at the age of 62.
-His left a considerable legacy having helped altered the history of Christianity.
+He left a considerable legacy having helped altered the history of Christianity.